 We ensure that all our hearing tests are reliable, accurate and performed to the highest standards.
-At Interhearing we are able to offer you a comprehensive and professional service recognised by the Health and Safety Executive (HSE) at an affordable price.
+At Interhearing we offer you a comprehensive and professional service, recognised by the Health and Safety Executive (HSE) at an affordable price.
 We offer annual contracts, volume screening and one-off tests on location.

 What is hearing screening?

-Audiometric testing is a screening technique used to detect any damage to a person’s hearing as a result of noise exposure.
-The procedure of standard air and bone conduction, using masking as necessary, allows the early detection of hearing problems thus providing employers with the opportunity to put in place the necessary measures to prevent damage worsening.
-This process also enables employers to confirm that any control measures in place for employees are working effectively.
+Audiometric testing is a screening technique used to detect any damage to a person’s hearing due to noise exposure.
+The procedure of standard air and bone conduction, using masking as necessary, allows the early detection of hearing problems, thus providing employers with the opportunity to put in place any necessary measures to prevent damage worsening.
+This process also helps employers confirm that any control measures already in place for employees are working effectively.

-Why use Audiologists?
+Why use audiologists?

-“The BSA does not and cannot guarantee the interpretation and application of it.
-The BSA cannot be held responsible for any errors or omissions and accepts no liability whatsoever for any loss or damage howsoever arising” (BSA, 2008)
+The BSA does not and cannot guarantee the interpretation and application of it.
+The BSA cannot be held responsible for any errors or omissions and accepts no liability whatsoever for any loss or damage howsoever arising.

 In addition, these screeners are not registered with any governing body to ensure standards of practice.
-At Interhearing our Audiologists are qualified to BSc level and are registered with the RCCP thus conform to their codes of practice, responsibility and standards.
+At Interhearing our Audiologists are qualified to BSc level and are registered with the RCCP, and thus conform to their codes of practice, responsibility, and standards.